Saturday, March 31, 2012

 This was a consistent occurrence - I had to improvise in order to find suitable art shortcuts in order to show the point I was trying to make.
 One of our first assignments was to do a portfolio of things that calmed us down.
 I had great difficulty in finding a picture of a computer or video game monitor that I recalled being buried in the great stack of available photos.
 (Turns out somebody else had already chosen the very images I intended to use) since I couldn’t find an approximation for a computer, I used a picture of albino circus tigers, hastily added a very badly drawn keyboard, and put the letters LOL on top to represent LOLcats.
 (I told you I was pressed for time!)
 In addition to the various TVs on top, I also had a ring surrounded by dollar signs (having money), a stack of comics (next to a private dick), a Ben Kachor picture, and an Anime-influenced handbag connected to a NES controller (even though V-games drive me nuts, they're the only thing that make me feel alive).

 The flip side of this assignment was doing one of things that stress me out.
 This one I entered with great enthusiasm, since there’s nothing I enjoy more than complaining about things that bother me.
 In order from top to bottom, there’s nature (hence the cows), trying new things (a commercial for a new product.
 “TRY!
 This new dishwater!
-You’ll LOVE it!”), wearing a suit & tie, little children, crowds, being poor (flies going in and out of a wallet, not a dung heap), the sun in my eyes, being unable to control my body, dogs (from a bad experience while collecting money on a paper route), not using computers (a compliance line [yes, I know it’s backwards] through an ipod, the closest representation to a computer), fear of death (actually pretty low on my list of fears, since once I’m dead, all my problems will be over, but decided to add it in), beer, coffee and cigarettes (simulants that wind up riling me up).
+You’ll LOVE it!”), wearing a suit & tie, little children, crowds, being poor (flies going in and out of a wallet, not a dung heap), the sun in my eyes, being unable to control my body, dogs (from a bad experience while collecting money on a paper route), not using computers (a compliance line [yes, I know it’s backwards] through an iPod, the closest representation to a computer), fear of death (actually pretty low on my list of fears, since once I’m dead, all my problems will be over, but decided to add it in), beer, coffee and cigarettes (stimulants that wind up riling me up).

 I always had a tendency to put more detail in my work than other people's.
 Yet I was still envious of the select few who could actually draw with a pen and paper.
 If there is one constant, its that I enjoy putting things in order.
 Well, other peoples stuff.
 My own?
 Not so much.
 In this project, we were to rub wax on the paper first before putting paints on the page to create a kind of visual aftereffect.
 I didn’t know what the actual results were supposed to be, so after I found out later, I tried to rub wax on the black part in the middle.
 However, the result was tearing a hole in my work, so I had to abandon my attempt at creativity.

 One of the group’s favorite projects overall was where we were to combine various clipped-out words and sentences, and arrange them into any kind of order we wanted.
 I do SO enjoy putting together common themes from different elements, as my Garfield remixes can attest to.
-I entered this with great relish, coming up with not one, not two, but three different sentences, each one focussing on a certain theme.
+I entered this with great relish, coming up with not one, not two, but three different sentences, each one focusing on a certain theme.

 The first one was a typical statement on the ironic claim that despite company complaints that filesharing their products online via bittorent, customers are stealing their products, yet because of this exposure, customers actually wind up purchasing their material anyways.